-Small, buttery, puff pastry crust shells, which when baked will puff up, expanding to 2 to 2.5 inches high.
+These small and buttery puff pastry crust shells, which when baked, will puff up and expand to 2 to 2.5 inches high.
 Prepare the filling of ground, blanched almonds, then mix them with sugar, eggs and lemon zest.
-These little volovanes are easy to make; and can be served for brunch, for afternoon merienda with hot coffee or tea, or for dinner.
+These little volovanes are easy to make; they can be served for brunch, for afternoon merienda with hot coffee or tea, or for dinner.

 08 of 10